-My Menu Key Use for quick access the menus you set as shortcut.
+My Menu Key Use for quick access to menus you set as short cuts.

 Side Keys Use to adjust the ringer volume in standby mode and the earpiece volume during a call.

 SEND Key Use to place or answer calls.